John Part: Television commentary

 In June 1994, BBC commentator Sid Waddell decided to leave the BBC to join Sky Sports.
 This left just Tony Green as the only darts commentator at the BBC.
 Part is considered to be one of the game's best "counters" or "spotters" (the ability to work out scoring shots or where the next dart may be thrown).
 This knowledge is essential to a darts commentator and contributed to Part being chosen by the BBC to join Green in the commentary box during the latter stages of the 1995 Embassy World Championship.

 Part continued to commentate on the BDO World Championship even after he started playing in the rival PDC event shown on Sky Sports.
 He said: "The BDO weren't too thrilled but the BBC didn't care at all.
 They made sure I was back for them."
 Part commentated on the BDO World Championship for the BBC from 1995 to 2007.
 He also commentated on the BBC's coverage of the World Masters from 2001 to 2004, and again in 2006.
 He missed commentating on the 2005 World Masters because he was in Ireland preparing to play in the 2005 World Grand Prix, and missed commentating on the 2007 World Masters due to competing in the 2007 Grand Slam of Darts.
 Part then left the BBC commentary team.

 In 2012, Part returned to commentary as he was employed by ESPN for the 2012 European Championship.

 Part started commentating for Sky Sports at the 2013 World Matchplay, and has since become a regular member of Sky's commentary team.

+Personal life

+Part attended Upper Canada College in Toronto before studying at the University of Toronto, where he studied Commerce and English but did not graduate.
+Prior to becoming a professional darts player, he managed a sports store.

+In a 2003 interview, he described himself as a keen golfer and a fan of Martin Scorsese's movies.
+He has been noted as a player who did not drink heavily, at a time when darts was heavily associated with drinking.